 RICHMOND, Va.
 (AP) — More Virginians are expected to travel this Labor Day weekend, reaching a new post-recession high for the state.

-AAA Mid-Atlantic says that the number of people taking a trip at least 50 miles away from home is anticipated to increase about 2 percent this year.
+AAA Mid-Atlantic says that the number of people taking a trip at least 50 miles away from home is anticipated to increase slightly this year.

-That's nearly 950,000 Virginians traveling during the Thursday through Monday holiday weekend.
+That’s more than 964,300 Virginians traveling during the Thursday through Monday holiday weekend.